RakhithJK/BishopFox-sliver-wiki/Daemon-Mode.md

 #### systemd

-With this config you can easily setup a [systemd sevice](https://www.linode.com/docs/quick-answers/linux/start-service-at-boot/)
+With this config you can easily setup a [systemd service](https://www.linode.com/docs/quick-answers/linux/start-service-at-boot/) or init script.